kintoandar/dummy_ca/README.md

 # Dummy Certification Authority
-A quick and dirty way for creating a Root CA and one Intermediate CA for testing.
+A quick and dirty way for creating a Root Certification Authority (CA) and one Intermediate CA for testing.

 ## Build
 ```